 20 years of animal protection

-To celebrate twenty years of Voiceless working to protect animals, we are donating $20,000 to help twenty animals who routinely suffer from systemic and legalised human cruelty and exploitation.
-Twenty inspirational organisations and advocates will receive $1,000 as a token of our appreciation for their outstanding advocacy work and contribution towards protecting a dedicated animal.
+To celebrate twenty years of Voiceless working to protect animals, we donated $20,000 to help twenty animals who routinely suffered from systemic and legalised human cruelty and exploitation.
+Twenty inspirational organisations and advocates received $1,000 each as a token of our appreciation for their outstanding advocacy work and contribution towards protecting a dedicated animal.

 CowsCompanion Cows is a not-for-profit, registered charity that rescues, rehabilitates, rehomes, and represents dairy cows and their babies. |